danielenricocahall/elephas/README.md

 ## Hugging Face Models Training and Inference
-As of 6.0.0, Elephas now supports distributed training (and inference) with [HuggingFace](https://huggingface.co/) models (using the Tensorflow/Keras backend), currently for classification only and in the `"synchronous"` training mode.
-In future releases, we hope to expand this to other types of models (e.g; generative) and the `"asynchronous"` and `"hogwild"` training modes.
+As of 6.0.0, Elephas now supports distributed training (and inference) with [HuggingFace](https://huggingface.co/) models (using the Tensorflow/Keras backend), currently for text classification and causal langugage modeling only, and in the `"synchronous"` training mode.
+In future releases, we hope to expand this to other types of models and the `"asynchronous"` and `"hogwild"` training modes.
 This can be accomplished using the `SparkHFModel`:

 ```python
 from elephas.spark_model import SparkHFModel